FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/Password/UserRequestResetPassword.md

 If the request reset password was successful a HTTP Status code `200 - OK` will be returned.

 The user will also receive an email containing a link with a token to reset his password.
-The token embedded in the link will only be valid for 24 hours.
+The token embedded in the link will only be valid for 10 minutes.

 ## See Also